COMPETITIVE GOVERNANCE

 Violent Crime Mitigation Civil Liberties Rating Floors are restrictions on the Sector Board level, the CRA level, and anyone with inherent government authority in the Violent Crime Mitigation System.

-Every Rating System in the Violent Crime Mitigation System, with a 30% vote, may set or increase Violent Crime Mitigation Civil Liberties Rating Floors to protect civil liberties per narrowly drawn category.
+Every Rating System in the Violent Crime Mitigation System may set or increase Violent Crime Mitigation Civil Liberties Rating Floors to protect civil liberties, per a narrowly drawn category, with a 30% vote; a 75% vote lowers Violent Crime Mitigation Civil Liberties Rating Floors.

-The Judicial Authority Sector's Rating System legislative branch must address all civil liberties in the bill of rights, the entire US Constitution, and the common law, and then set Rating Floors for each narrowly defined right.
+The Judicial Authority Sector's Rating System, within the legislative branch, must address all civil liberties in the Bill of Rights, the entire US Constitution, and the common law, and then set Rating Floors for each narrowly defined right.
+The civil liberties of the replaced Constitution remain until properly addressed with Rating Floors.

-Rating Agencies must debate other Rating Agencies; the debate must be robust as defined by 40% of the Rating System.
+Rating Agencies must debate other Rating Agencies; the debate must be robust, as defined by 40% of the Rating System.

 CRA Section 11: Taxation

-All CRA's set their own membership fees.
+All CRAs set their own membership fees.

 Expected future tax revenue may be sold as an asset to a Sector 19 M-CAP.